eZmaxinc/eZmax-SDK-go/docs/EzsigndocumentResponse.md

 `func (o *EzsigndocumentResponse) HasSEzsigndocumentExternalid() bool`

 HasSEzsigndocumentExternalid returns a boolean if a field has been set.

+### GetIEzsigndocumentEzsignsignatureattachmenttotal

+`func (o *EzsigndocumentResponse) GetIEzsigndocumentEzsignsignatureattachmenttotal() int32`

+GetIEzsigndocumentEzsignsignatureattachmenttotal returns the IEzsigndocumentEzsignsignatureattachmenttotal field if non-nil, zero value otherwise.

+### GetIEzsigndocumentEzsignsignatureattachmenttotalOk

+`func (o *EzsigndocumentResponse) GetIEzsigndocumentEzsignsignatureattachmenttotalOk() (*int32, bool)`

+GetIEzsigndocumentEzsignsignatureattachmenttotalOk returns a tuple with the IEzsigndocumentEzsignsignatureattachmenttotal field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIEzsigndocumentEzsignsignatureattachmenttotal

+`func (o *EzsigndocumentResponse) SetIEzsigndocumentEzsignsignatureattachmenttotal(v int32)`

+SetIEzsigndocumentEzsignsignatureattachmenttotal sets IEzsigndocumentEzsignsignatureattachmenttotal field to given value.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)